 Audiopolis is reviews and reviewers, musicians and fans.
 Here, you review music and/or get your music reviewed.
 We are dedicated to the independent musician with the primary goal of helping each member improve their song-craft.
 Through member reviews, community discussions and other avenues, we strive to help everyone succeed in what they do musically.
 Regardless of their current level of achievement.
 All independent musicians and listeners welcome!

-I'm lost here. cjdeneciaMink Stolen Part 2 of 5-Subterfuge on a Starship Interstellar Fur Traders Band
+the beginning. at last. cjdeneciaMink Stolen Part 1 of 5- Camelot Bound Interstellar Fur Traders Band